Open Society Justice Initiative et al. v. Donald J. Trump et al.

-The Justice Initiative request an Interpretive Ruling Request from the Department of Treasury’s Office of Foreign Assets Control (OFAC) regarding what it means to “materially assist” or provide “services” in support of the activities identified in Executive Order 13928.
+The Justice Initiative requests an Interpretive Ruling Request from the Department of Treasury’s Office of Foreign Assets Control (OFAC) regarding what it means to “materially assist” or provide “services” in support of the activities identified in Executive Order 13928.

-The Justice Initiative files appeals with the U.S. Departments of Justice, State and Treasury regarding the respective agencies denial of requests for expedited processing and a fee waiver.
+The Justice Initiative files appeals with the U.S. Departments of Justice, State, and Treasury regarding the respective agencies denial of requests for expedited processing and a fee waiver.

 President Donald Trump issues Executive Order 13928, Blocking Property of Certain Persons Associated With the International Criminal Court.

 Open Society Justice Initiative Sues Trump Administration over International Criminal Court Executive Order

 The Open Society Justice Initiative has filed a lawsuit against the U.S. government over a Trump administration executive order authorizing draconian economic sanctions and severe civil and criminal penalties for those who support the ICC.